Sergey Lavrov: NATO's Defender-Europe 2021

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

+2022

 In January 2022, the United States accused Russia of sending saboteurs into Ukraine to stage "a false-flag operation" that would create a pretext for Russia to invade Ukraine.
-Lavrov dismissed the US claim as "total disinformation."
+Lavrov dismissed the US claim as "total disinformation".
 On 4 February 2022, Lavrov dismissed as "nonsense" and "craziness" allegations by the United States that Russia was preparing a fake video of the Ukrainian forces attacking the separatist-held Donbas as a pretext for starting a war in Ukraine.
 On 10 February 2022, Lavrov met with British Foreign Secretary Liz Truss.
 In the context of tensions between Russia and the West over a build up of Russian troops near the Russia–Ukraine border talks between the two foreign ministers were described as "difficult".
 Lavrov denied that Russia has any plans to invade Ukraine.
-He described Western "demands to remove Russian troops from Russian territory" as "regrettable."
+He described Western "demands to remove Russian troops from Russian territory" as "regrettable".

+In August 2022, 'Foreign Policy' reported Western diplomats stating that Lavrov has no real influence on Russia's foreign policy and has become a mere propagandist and mouthpiece for Putin.
+Regarding Russia's invasion of Ukraine, foreign policy expert Angela Stent said: "As far as we know, Lavrov himself only knew [the invasion] was happening as it was taking place."
+According to sources close to the Kremlin, Lavrov was informed of Putin's plan to attack Ukraine at short notice before the invasion.

-On 25 February 2022, the day after Russia began a full-scale invasion of Ukraine, Lavrov claimed that Putin ordered the invasion to "free Ukrainians from oppression".
+On 25 February 2022, the day after Russia began an invasion of Ukraine, Lavrov claimed that Putin ordered the invasion to "free Ukrainians from oppression".
 The same day, the US, UK, EU and Canada announced sanctions against Lavrov as well as Putin.
 The US added Lavrov to the Specially Designated Nationals and Blocked Persons List.
 On 26 February, Australia announced similar sanctions on Lavrov.
 On 1 March most diplomats at the United Nations Human Rights Council (UNHRC) in Geneva staged a walkout in protest at the Russian invasion of Ukraine as Lavrov began to speak to the assembly via video from Moscow.
 Lavrov criticized the West on some policies relating to Ukraine, denouncing his prevention on flying to Geneva due to the ban on Russian aircraft on EU airspace as "Trying to avoid a candid face-to-face dialogue or direct contacts designed to help identify political solutions to pressing international issues."
 He was also quoted "The West clearly has lost self-control in venting anger against Russia and has destroyed its own rules and institutions."
 Lavrov, who read from a prepared text, repeated Putin's 23 February goal statement: "The goal of our actions is to save people by fulfilling our allied obligations, as well as to demilitarize and denazify Ukraine so that such things never happen again."

+On 25 February 2022, Lavrov claimed that "available statistics confirm" that "no strikes are being made on civilian infrastructure."